 Mediterranean Spinach with Pine Nuts and Raisins

-Here’s a traditional side dish that’s both elegant and easy.
+Spinach with pine nuts and raisins is a traditional Mediterranean side dish that’s both elegant and easy.
 Its mild and slightly sweet flavor provides a nice counterpoint to boldly flavored Italian pasta dishes.
+But really, it goes well with most any kind of meal, including those featuring grain dishes and curries as well.

 Serves: 4 to 6